Corrosion Prevention in Biomass and Waste to Energy Boilers, Waste Incinerators

 The use of thin ceramic coatings seems like an attractive approach, however, the thermal expansion mismatch and the fragility of such coatings make this solution unreliable.
 The coatings tend to crack and corrosion can develop underneath the protective layer which can then peel off.

-Integrated Global Services Europe provides on-site thermal spray coating inside WtE and Biomass BFB boilers.
-We work in all countries of Europe, including the UK, Germany, the Netherlands, Italy, Switzerland, and France, from our operations center in the Czech Republic.
+We provide on-site thermal spray claddings inside WtE and Biomass BFB boilers across Europe, including the UK, Germany, the Netherlands, Italy, Switzerland, and France, from our operations center in the Czech Republic.
 We spray coatings in the United States, Middle East, Japan, South-East Asia, as well as Africa.

 The client was experiencing serious fireside corrosion.
 Before consulting with IGS, the client was expecting to extend their shutdown period significantly to complete all necessary repair work.
 The problem occurred when energy prices were extremely high, meaning reduced productivity would have resulted in a serious profit shortfall.
 Therefore, the client’s biggest focus was maximising the productivity of the unit.